danielaher1899/danysblog/_posts/2020-10-11-the-psychology-of-handwriting-vs-the-psychology-of-font.md

 The study suggests fonts can be matched to your personality, for example:

-\-Courier: sensible.
+* Courier: sensible.

-\-Georgia: pop chick.
+* Georgia: pop chick.

-\-Helvetica: modern.
+* Helvetica: modern.

-\-Times New Roman: truswhorty and respectable.
+* Times New Roman: truswhorty and respectable.

-\-Verdana: professional yet appealing.
+* Verdana: professional yet appealing.

 A font can also be used in order to represent the conversation that you want to have.
 For instance, when applying for a job Times is a good font option to use on your cv if it is for a traditional company and Verdana for a contemporary firm.
 Dr Sigman said: "Using the wrong font may give people the wrong impression about you and could affect decisions that will shape your future."